 - 2 eggs, beaten

 - In a large bowl, mix boiling water and potato flakes.
 Add milk, oil, salt, sugar, yeast and beat well.
 Add eggs and mix until blended.
 Add 4 1/2 cups of the flour, one cup at a time, until all flour is incorporated.

 - Sprinkle remaining one cup flour on board.
 Turn dough out onto a floured surface and knead until smooth and elastic, about 15 minutes.
 Put in a warm place and let rise until doubled about 1-2 hours.

 - Punch down dough gently.
 Divide into two equal portions.
-Roll each into 10x15-inch rectangle.
+Roll each into a 10x15-inch rectangle.
 Spread 1/4 cup softened butter on each portion.
 Combine sugar and cinnamon and sprinkle evenly on each dough rectangle.
 Add nuts and/or raisins if desired.
 Roll up, starting at the long edge and cut each roll into 12 cinnamon rolls.

 - Place cut rolls in a 9x13-inch baking pan or two 8-inch round pans coated with cooking spray.
 Let rolls rise for 1 hour.
 Bake at 325 degrees for 25 minutes.

-Breakfast Quiche with Potato Puff Crust
+2. Breakfast Quiche With Potato Puff Crust

 This breakfast quiche is not your standard egg and cheese tart with a pie pastry crust.
 Potato puffs (also known as potato rounds, potato crowns, or tater tots) take the place of ordinary pie dough.
-If you have avoided making a quiche because you don't want to face the prospect of making pastry, this dish is for you.
+If you have avoided making a quiche because you don't want to face the prospect of making a pastry, this dish is for you.